 What is CaffeineCaffeine is known as trimethylxanthine, caffeine, theine, mateine, guaranine, methyl theobromine and 1,3,7-trimethylxanthine.
 It is a xanthine alkaloid found naturally in coffee beans, tea, kola nuts, Yerba mate, guarana berries, and in cacao beans.
 For the plant, caffeine acts as a natural pesticide since it paralyzes and kills some of the insects that try to feed on the plant.

-Caffeine is thought to act on the cells in the body by blocking the amino acid adenosine receptors.
+Caffeine and FertilityCaffeine is thought to act on the cells in the body by blocking the amino acid adenosine receptors.
 Adenosine, when bound to receptors of nerve cells, slows down nerve cell activity.
 This happens also during sleep.
 The resulting increased nerve activity causes the release of adrenaline, which leads to effects such as a higher heart rate, increased blood pressure, increased blood flow to the muscles, decreased blood flow to the skin and inner organs, and a release of glucose by the liver.
 Also, caffeine has a similar action to amphetamines in that it increases levels of the neurotransmitter dopamine in your brain.

 Stress Is Very Harmful to Your FertilityStress is health’s number one enemy.
 It ruins your digestive and immune system in the long run, leaving your nutrient reserves empty.
 How does it do that?
 Stress causes an adrenaline release.
 This activates your brain and fires up your muscles for fight or flight.
 It’s fantastic for getting out of dangerous situations quickly, because once you escaped from the danger your adrenaline plummets and everything goes back to normal.

 But it’s terrible for sitting in your chair at the office staring at your IN –tray, wondering how in the world you are ever going to meet your deadline?
 That sort of stress doesn’t wear off as quickly and can lead to high blood pressure, digestive disorders, frequent colds and flu and an array of other conditions over the long run including infertility.